Professor of Theatre, Communication Studies, and English Emeritus

 In September of 2010, the Connecticut Gilbert & Sullivan Society awarded MacPhail their Lifetime Achievement Award “in Recognition of Decades of Outstanding Service in Behalf of the Art Form of The Savoy in the State of Connecticut and the Entire World of The Savoy."
 And in March of 2011, the Gilbert & Sullivan Austin named him to the Society’s Hall of Fame.

-Ralph MacPhail, Jr., lives in Bridgewater with Alice, his college sweetheart and wife of over 50 years, in the Victorian house that once belonged to his mother's family.
+Ralph MacPhail, Jr., lives in the Bridgewater Retirement Community with Alice, his college sweetheart, whom he married in 1968.
 Their son, Alexander, who graduated from Bridgewater College in 1997, is an Episcopal priest; he and his wife, the Reverend Karin MacPhail, are parents of Peter Alexander and Margaret (“but call me Maggie”) Alice.
 Alexander is a third-generation Savoyard, who studies and sings Gilbert & Sullivan as if to the manner born, for indeed he was!
 He also shares another hobby with his father: he enjoys performing as a magician.
 He leaves, however, the collecting of Howdy Doody memorabilia to his dad.